ligi/docs/docs/trezor-apps/_sources/bitstamp.rst.txt

 3) Connect your TREZOR and follow the instructions.
 4) Authenticate to your TREZOR with PIN/Passphrase.
 5) Choose the account you want to send the bitcoins to.
-6) Select desired amount and click on "Withdrawal".
+6) Select the desired amount and click on "Withdrawal".
 7) Confirm the withdrawal transaction via received e-mail.
 Done.